Steve Hodges: Career

-In the early morning hours of February 6, 2014 Representative Hodges was arrested on suspicion of drunk driving by police in Jefferson City, Missouri.
+In the early morning hours of February 6, 2014, Representative Hodges was arrested on suspicion of drunk driving by police in Jefferson City, Missouri.
 When asked for comment on the incident Hodges told the Associated Press he had stopped in a parking lot and fell on some ice when exiting the vehicle.
 Unable to get to his feet, an ambulance and police were summoned to the scene.
 The state representative was transported to an area hospital where he was treated and released for unspecified injuries.
 It was then he was arrested but was not jailed.
 No charges have as yet been formally filed.
 Hodges issued a statement admitting that he had been drinking on the evening of February 5 but did not feel he was legally intoxicated.
-He apologized for the incident and said he is looking into receiving counseling.
+He apologized for the incident and said he was looking into receiving counseling.

-Personal
+Personal life and death

-Hodges and his former wife Amy have three sons.
+In 1972, Hodges married Amy Johnson, and they had three sons.
 The couple divorced in 2014 after 41 years of matrimony.
-His son Andrew was the valedictorian of his class at the United States Military Academy at West Point.
+Their son Andrew was the valedictorian of his class at the United States Military Academy at West Point.

+Hodges died at a care home in Cape Girardeau on October 9, 2024, at the age of 75.